JerseyXS/Interactive-Lab-Hub/Lab 4/README.md

 In designing this system, I had to strike a balance between ease-of-prototyping and practicality.
 I settled on cardboard for the vast majority of the system's enclosures since it is easy to manipulate into the shapes I need for it to be a wearable.
 If I were designing a production version of this device, I would need to focus on materials that would be able to withstand getting hit by a 280 meters/second gel paintball capsule.
 Impact-resistant plastic tends to be the material of choice in this type of application.

 ### Part 2.

 Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design.

 Reiterating:
 ### Deliverables for this lab are:
-1. Sketches/photos of device designs
+1. Sketches/photos of device designs: 360-degree look of the system on a person **https://youtu.be/ufDbFqaocHI?t=207**

+[sketch photo]

-2. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc. **https://youtu.be/ufDbFqaocHI?t=16 (00:16)**
+3. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc. **https://youtu.be/ufDbFqaocHI?t=16 (00:16)**
-3. "Works like" prototypes: show us what the device can do **https://youtu.be/ufDbFqaocHI?t=135 (02:15)**
+4. "Works like" prototypes: show us what the device can do **https://youtu.be/ufDbFqaocHI?t=135 (02:15)**
-4. "Acts like" prototypes: videos/storyboards/other means of showing how a person would interact with the device **https://youtu.be/ufDbFqaocHI?t=215 (03:35)**
+5. "Acts like" prototypes: videos/storyboards/other means of showing how a person would interact with the device **https://youtu.be/ufDbFqaocHI?t=215 (03:35)**
-5. Submit these in the lab 4 folder of your class [Github page], either as links or uploaded files.
+6. Submit these in the lab 4 folder of your class [Github page], either as links or uploaded files.
 Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same for each person in the group.